 I received an email from Kendal Hills Game Farm inviting loyal customers to their first “open farm” in early November.
 As I knew they specialized in mushrooms, I told my husband that we had to go.
 (I love mushrooms).
 Farm tours, free apple cider and delicious mushroom soup (or chicken soup) made it the perfect Sunday afternoon outing.

 The farm also raises chickens outside with plenty of sunlight and space to walk around.
-I was also pleased to learn that while the chicken aren’t considered “organic”, they only eat organic feed.
+I was pleased to learn that while the chicken aren’t considered “organic”, they only eat organic feed.
 All in all, the farm offered great practices, delicious food and a very friendly atmosphere thanks to the kindness of Dave, his wife Emily and their family.

 - While the soup recipe below includes a second recipe for homemade vegetable broth, you can, of course, buy the broth instead (although homemade broth is really good!).

 - You can quickly chop up the carrots, onions in a food processor to save you some time using the ‘pulse’ button.
-Make sure you don’t over process it, though.
+Make sure you don’t over process though.

 - For a hands-on time saver, make the vegetable broth in a slow cooker.
 Put all the ingredients in the cooker and let it run on high overnight.
 In the morning you will have fresh vegetable stock waiting for you.

 - I used a large pasta pot with a built in colander when I made my vegetable broth which made it very easy to strain out all the vegetables and herbs.